 Kentucky Derby Bars

 Celebrate the Kentucky Derby with these easy and delicious Kentucky Derby Bars.
 Much like Derby Pie, these bars are packed with traditional elements like butter, eggs, pecans, and chocolate!

-There isn’t a year when I don’t look forward to the Ketucky Derby.
+There isn’t a year when I don’t look forward to the Kentucky Derby.
 I’m not sure if it’s the pomp and ceremony, Southern hospitality… or the hats.

 If you’re like me and adore all things Southern, you might love to read my Kentucky Derby Recipes with Southern Charm for more food ideas!

-Whatever it is that drives us to the Derby, food is most definitely of top priority.
+Whatever drives us to the Derby, food is most definitely a top priority.
 Sipping a mint julep in the sunshine surrounded by beauty is dreamy and wonderful.
 By the way, here’s a non-alcoholic mint julep recipe you can make and serve to the whole family.

+Kentucky Derby Bars